Supporting migrants’ professional and social integration as carers

 Development of tools

-- A Competence framework containing competencies and skills to work as a caregiver with elderly people.
+- A Competence framework containing competencies and skills to work as a caregiver with older people.

 - An assessment tool to identify training needs.